hmkunold/poll-bot/README.md

 # poll-bot
-A discord bot for polls as a self hosted alternative to sites like strawpoll
+A discord bot for polls as a self hosted alternative to external sites with that functionality

 # Installing dependencies
 To start off you should have `python3` and `pip` installed.
 In case you don't have those, get them via your packet manager.